Kommande

 239:-

-The Industrial Revolution was born in Shropshire.
-Humans had known for millennia how to produce iron but it was an expensive business, needing large amounts of wood to make the charcoal to produce the iron and objects had to be beaten out in a blacksmiths forge.
-Then in 1709, one man made the breakthrough that kickstarted the Industrial Revolution: how to make iron in vast quantities using coke instead of charcoal.
-In that year Abraham Darby built his pioneering coke-fired blast furnace to produce cast iron at Coalbrookdale.
-Geology had concentrated iron in abundance in a few square miles of Shropshire, with all the other necessary materials to produce it and convert it into useful objects.
-The sudden availability of cheap iron brought together a group of men who were not Shropshire born but were drawn there by a common purpose.
-Amongst these men, John Wilkinson provided the technology that made that the modern steam engine possible and floated the first iron boat on the River Severn.
-Another engineer, Richard Trevithick, came to Shropshire to build the first locomotive, and Darby supplied the iron rails for it to run on.
-Shropshire iron was poured at William Hazledines ironworks at Shrewsbury to build the worlds first iron-frame building, Ditherington Flax Mill, which became the grandfather of all skyscrapers and still stands today.
-Thomas Telford became Surveyor of Public Works in Shropshire, and his transformative route infrastructure included a cast-iron bridge across the River Severn and an iron aqueduct for the Severn Canal.
-The technology of these Shropshire iron men made modern mass production possible, built our cities and all the complexity that sustains them, and us.
+Though the Industrial Revolution was born in Shropshire, iron-working techniques had been known for millennia.
+However, it was an expensive undertaking in real terms, needing large amounts of wood to make the charcoal to produce the iron and objects that had to be beaten out in a blacksmiths forge.
+Then one man made the breakthrough that kickstarted the Industrial Revolution: making iron in vast quantities using coke instead of charcoal.
+In 1709 Abraham Darby built his pioneering coke-fired blast furnace to produce cast iron at Coalbrookdale.
+Abundant iron and coal brought together men with a common purpose.
+Amongst them, Wilkinson and Watt developed the technology of the modern steam engine.
+Richard Trevithick built his viable locomotive here, whilst Abraham Darby II supplied the iron rails for it.
+Hazledines ironworks at Shrewsbury built the Ditherington Flax Mill, still standing today as the grandfather of all skyscrapers.
+Thomas Telford became surveyor of public works here, and built forty bridges in the county, churches, major canal infrastructure, and the London to Holyhead road.
+It was the technology and vision of these men that set the groundwork for modern mass production, which built our cities and all the complexity that sustains them, and us.

 - Format: Pocket/Paperback